Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/01-quick-start-guide.md

 The configuration is stored in an *WIMConfiguration* asset.
 Select an existing *WIMConfiguration* file or create a new one using the create menu.
 Therefore, right-click anywhere on the project window and select `Create -> WIM -> Configuration`.

 To add or remove features, add or remove their respective scripts to the gameobject.
-See chapter 2 'Features' for a comprehensive list of all features.
-Some features might add additional settings to the *Miniature Model* inspector or the *Oculus Quest Mapper* (input manager) inspector.
+See [Chapter 2 'Features'](#features) for a comprehensive list of all features.
+Some features might add additional settings to the *Miniature Model* inspector.

 These are the basic settings: